pwa-builder/PWABuilder/docs/home/benefits-of-pwa.md

 In the past, one of the main advantages native app development technology has had over web apps is the ability to integrate with the native platform easily and quickly with built-in APIs.
 However, with the advent of modern web technology, many integrations that were previously inaccessible from the web are now implemented in most modern Web Browsers (especially those built on Chromium, like Edge or Chrome itself).

-Native features that can be implemented from the web include, but are not limited to:
+App Capabilities that can be implemented from the web include, but are not limited to:

 - Push notifications
 - Background sync